 Goods can be moved freely within the EU, although VAT and excise within member states should be taken into consideration.
 Goods in free circulation in the EU can be moved from country to country with minimal customs control.
 Unless the goods are subject to excise duty, eg alcohol, or licence requirements such as agricultural goods, they generally cross borders without any special taxes and minimal import paperwork.
-For more information, see our guide on trading in the European Union.
+See trading in the European Union.

 Imports from outside the EU are treated differently:

 You generally have to pay import duty and import VAT (plus VAT on import duty), although use of some customs procedures may suspend or relieve you from these taxes.
-See the page in this guide on taxes and duties on imports.
+Read more about taxes and duties on imports.

 Businesses that are already involved in international trade and have an Economic Operator Registration and Identification Number (EORI), may wish to consider registering with HM Revenue & Customs (HMRC) as an Authorised Economic Operator (AEO).
 While the scheme is not compulsory, companies that meet the requirements will be registered as AEOs and can take advantage of simplified customs procedures that relate to the security and safety of their imported goods in transit.